MOUNTAIN DIVISION TRAIL; NORTHERN SECTION:

 Length: Mountain Division Trail [Northern Section]; 4 miles

-Mountain Division Trail [Southern Section]; 5.8 miles
+Mountain Division Trail [Central Section]; 5.8 miles

 Presumpscot River Trail; 1 mile